-Permanent Exclusion
+Permanent Exclusion/Expulsion

-Only the Principal has the power to exclude a student.
-If the Principal is not on site then the decision can be made by the acting Principal.
+Only the Headteacher has the power to Permanently Exclude a student.
+In the absence of the Headteacher then the decision can be made by a Deputy Headteacher.

-Permanent exclusion should only happen:
+Permanent Exclusion should only happen:

 - in response to a serious breach or persistent breaches of the College's Rewards and Behaviour Policy; and - where allowing the pupil to remain in College would seriously harm the education and welfare of the pupil or others in the College.